olvaffe/olv-notes/systems/init/systemd.md

   - config files for `systemd-tmpfiles`
   - they define temporary files/directories to be created, removed, or cleaned
 - `units` see units below

-## suspend

-- systemd-logind opens evdev devices for
-  - `KEY_POWER`/`KEY_POWER2`: power key
-  - `KEY_SLEEP`: suspend key
-  - `KEY_SUSPEND`: hibernate key
-  - `SW_LID`: lid opened/closed
-  - `SW_DOCK`: machine docked/undocked
-- when lid closed, `button_lid_switch_handle_action` is called
-  - enumerate DRM connectors in sysfs to see if any external display connected
-  - enumerate `/sys/class/power_supply` to see if AC is online
-  - depending on whether there are external display or whether AC is online, different actions can be taken
-    - such as ignore, poweroff, reboot, halt, suspend, lock, etc.
-  - by default,
-    - when external displays are connected, lid closed is ignored
-    - otherwise, suspend

 ## namespaces